Olexyv/Project-1/README.md

     return cv2.addWeighted(initial_img, alpha, img, beta, lambd)
 ```

 Here is an image that went through the algorithm, showing all that was mentioned.
+Note that the algorithm provided is intended to work for videos and it was updated from working on images.

 ![Frame 0 of Challenge](https://github.com/Olexyv/Project-1/blob/master/frame0.jpg)

+Additional files for videos are in this repository. "test_videos" rar file provide intial videos for testing and "testdir" rar file provides processed videos.

 ## **Possible improvements and limitations**